This post has been significantly revised and updated in summer of 2019.

 I don't know if there's really any need for another plan for a do-it-yourself pinhole camera on the internet, but I'm going to write the rest of this as though you were going to make one.
 If you are building one, be sure to look over this whole post before starting.

 Measuring precisely to cut and fold pieces is extremely tedious and error prone, so the idea is to print a template on paper, glue it to some appropriate card stock, cut the pieces out, fold them and glue them together.

 Make sure your PDF reader is printing at 100% or full size and not "fit to page" or things won't fit.
 I've set the file to print that way, but some readers (cough, Chrome, cough) don't recognize that setting.
-I've put a 1 inch and 25mm scale on the first page so you can check.
-The pages are US letter sized, but the prints should fit on A4 paper, except the 6x9, 60mm which had a part that wouldn't fit and is on 11x17 inch pages.
+I've put a 1 inch and 25mm scale on them so you can check.
+The pages are US letter sized, but the prints should fit on A4 paper.

 The template, in most cases, is intended to be the inside of the camera.

 If you're using white glue, spread it with your finger and make sure it's covered very thinly and completely covering the surface.
 Too much glue will get the paper wet.

 Keep a damp paper towel around to wipe off excess glue.
 Clean your finger with a wet paper towel immediately.